UNdot33K/ScriptKiddie_AV/README.md

 and if there are any differences, notifies you with a message and a beep sound and saves the compared hashed files results).
-Looking at the logs it's not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise dubious procedure... very fun and easy!
+Looking at the logs it's not mandatory, unless there's a suspicion, in such case using Winmerge which you can find here: https://www.winmerge.org can make an othewise tedious procedure... very fun and easy!

 The 'SC_AV' parent directory contains 2 additional subdirectories, one is called 'Hashes', where